user-5005/Aws-Cloud_Practitioner/docs/source/create an account on amazon.rst

-Create an account on Amazon
+Create an Account on Amazon
 ============================

 .. info::